How to Apply to the Vocational Nursing Program

 - Do you have any criminal charges pending, including unresolved arrests?

-- Has any licensing authority refused to issue you a license or ever revoked, annulled, cancelled, accepted surrender of, suspended, placed on probation, refused to renew a license, certificate or multi-state privilege held by you now or previously, or ever fined, censured, reprimanded or otherwise disciplined you?
+- Has any licensing authority refused to issue you a license or ever revoked, annulled, canceled, accepted the surrender of, suspended, placed on probation, refused to renew a license, certificate or multi-state privilege held by you now or previously, or ever fined, censured, reprimanded or otherwise disciplined you?

 - Within the past five (5) years have you been addicted to and/or treated for the use of alcohol or any other drug?